unfor19/bash-logging/README.md

 ## Advanced Bash Expressions

-In the following section you'll documenation about the advanced Bash expressions that I used in this project.
+In the following section you'll find documenation about the advanced Bash expressions that I used in this project.

 ### Piping the data